TD0401/COMP90024_Assignment1/README.md

 - we then process the files in each process forked by mpi
 - the gather function gathers all the data and combines to create a final map

+##Command Line Argument - SHELL FILE vs SLURM
+To run our program we need the filename as a command line argument and the no of lines in the file so that we can partition the file and run.

+###SHELL FILE
+To run on local we have added below in the shell file
+`count=$(wc -l tempJson.json| awk '{print $1}')  `
+`time mpirun -n 4 python  HappyCityAnalysis.py tempJson.json $count  `

+this will time the run and also provide the count of the json file as a command line arg

+### SLURM
+on slurm we run the same file except that we do srun instead of mpirun
+`count=$(wc -l tempJson.json| awk '{print $1}')  `
+`time srun -n 4 python  HappyCityAnalysis.py tempJson.json $count  `